CalvinChanCan/covey.town/README.md

 Click the "save" button on the bottom.
 Then click "Switch to train chat".
 Here, in the input box under "What would people say to trigger the task", we can enter the keywords for the bot to look out for.
 Enter the keyword trigger and click "Add sample".
 Repeat this for all keywords for the response we set up earlier.

-Finally, click the "Build model" button to build the bot.
 ![autopilot-8](docs/autopilot-8.png)

+Finally, click the "Build model" button on the bottom to build the bot.

 ### Starting the backend